Constructing Concise Characteristic Samples for Acceptors of Omega Regular Languages: The informative classes are efficiently teachable

 \subsection{The default acceptor}

-One condition of the definition of identification in the limit using polynomial time and data is that the learning algorithm must run in polynomial time and return an acceptor of the required type that is consistent with the input sample $T$, even if the sample $T$ does not subsume a characteristic sample.
+One condition of the definition of being efficiently teachable is that the learning algorithm must run in polynomial time and return an acceptor of the required type that is consistent with the input sample $T$, even if the sample $T$ does not subsume a characteristic sample.
 To meet this condition, we use the strategy of Gold's construction, that is, the learning algorithm optimistically assumes that the sample includes a characteristic sample, and if that assumption fails to produce an acceptor consistent with the sample, the algorithm instead produces a \emph{default acceptor} to ensure that its hypothesis is consistent with the sample.
-In practical applications much more effort would be expended to find good heuristic choices to avoid defaulting too easily.
+Alternatively, one can use Bohn and L\"{o}ding's generalization of the RPNI algorithm to learning $\omega$-automata, which has a more complex default strategy~\cite{BohnL21}.

+The construction of the default acceptor is given in the proof of the following proposition, and is accompanied by an example illustrated in \Cref{fig:example-default-acceptor}.

-\begin{myproposition} There is a polynomial time algorithm that takes a sample $T$ and returns a DBA (resp., DCA, DPA, DRA, DSA, DMA) consistent with $T$. \end{myproposition} \begin{proof} Given a sample $T$, we find the shortest prefix of each example $u(v)^{\omega}$ in $T$ that distinguishes it from all other examples in $T$ and place these prefixes in a deterministic prefix-tree automaton.
-By Prop.~\ref{prop:inequality-bound}, this prefix-tree automaton can be constructed in time polynomial in the length of the sample $T$.
-For each leaf state we define self-transitions on each symbol in $\Sigma$, and if the automaton is incomplete, we add a new dead state with self-transitions on each symbol in $\Sigma$, and define all undefined transitions to go to the dead state.
+\begin{proposition} There is a polynomial time algorithm that takes a sample $T$ and returns a DBA (resp., DCA, DPA, DRA, DSA, DMA, SUBA) consistent with $T$. \end{proposition}

+\begin{proof} Given a sample $T$, we initialize $U$ to be the empty set, and for every word $w_i$ in the sample, we find the shortest prefix $u_i$ of $w_i$ that distinguishes it from all other examples in $T$ and add it to $U$ (see \Cref{fig:example-default-acceptor}, middle).
+We arrange the finite words in $U$ in a trie in the usual manner.
+We add self-loops on each $\sigma\in\Sigma$ to the leaves of the trie (see \Cref{fig:example-default-acceptor}, left).
+This deterministic automaton is termed the prefix-tree automaton~\cite{OncinaG92}.
+If the automaton is incomplete, we add a new dead state with self-transitions on each $\sigma\in\Sigma$, and define all undefined transitions to go to the dead state.
+Recall that by \Cref{prop:inequality-bound} the length of a prefix distinguishing two examples $u_1(v_1)^\omega$ and $u_2(v_2)^\omega$ is polynomially bounded by the length of the examples.
+It follows that the prefix-tree automaton can be constructed in time polynomial in the length of the sample $T$.